813 words

 • or anything that reacts to events

-But let’s be honest: it’s not beginner-friendly.#
+But let’s be honest, it is not beginner-friendly#

 • Helm